 UB Faculty Senators: elections – VII.3

 Section 1.
-These Standing Orders provide for all variable and readily amendable matters of structure and governance within the College of Arts & Sciences.
+These Standing Orders provide for all variable and readily amendable matters of structure and governance within the College of Arts and Sciences.

 Section 2.
 Any amendment to these Standing Orders requires a simple majority vote of the Policy Committee.